-A Division within the Department of Human Services within the Program and Policy's organizational structure.
+A Division within the Department of Human Services within the Program and Policy's organizational structure with administrative and programmatic responsibility for Home and Community Based Services.

 Aid and Attendance

 A financial benefit given to a veteran from the Veterans Administration for assistance with personal care tasks.
 The amount of the "aid and attendance" must be considered as income in the Service Payments for the Elderly and Disabled (SPED) Program.